 For violations with such severe consequences, it sure is uncomfortably common.
 There is a large misconception that HIPAA violations are reserved for large organizations that fall prey to cyber-attacks.
 Unfortunately, violations aren’t always isolated incidents and often hint toward a deeper underlying issue within an organization’s security culture.
 To better prepare for HIPAA compliance, here’s a look at a few violations that aren’t uncommon.

 In a modern-day work environment, employees often juggle multiple devices.
 However, do IT departments keep track of each device that connects to their network?
-A common HIPAA violation is downloading electronic protected health information (e-PHI) onto unauthorized devices.
+One common HIPAA violation is the use of unauthorized devices for storing or accessing e-PHI.
 HIPAA compliance requires all devices that obtain, store or transfer e-PHI to be protected by specific security controls stipulated in HIPAA’s Security Rule.
 In addition to downloading e-PHI onto an unauthorized device, it also increases the risk of theft, which is also considered contradictory to The Privacy Rule.

 Incorrect record disposal